 How to create an awesome virtual onboarding program

 Don't send your new hires random documents or links to Google Docs, which will get lost in a sea of emails.
 Create structure and bring together all of the content you have into one concise course.
-Many businesses use a Learning Management System (also known as an LMS) to build a course, which helps them keep the training and course material altogether.
+Many businesses use a course builder like Coassemble to produce their programs, which helps keep the training and course material altogether.

 Don't be afraid to have fun with your remote onboarding content

 An effective way to make your onboarding content shine is to include videos of various stakeholders around the business, introducing who they are and what their role involves.
 This will help your new employee become familiar with them before they meet on video chat rather than handing them an org chart to look over.
 It will also help your new hires understand the business as a whole and what the company culture looks like.

 You can also make your onboarding content shine by incorporating interactive elements like a quiz to break up the learning time and test your new hires on what they've learned so far.
 By creating a fantastic modern onboarding program, you'll be showing your new hires that you're a forward-thinking business, and not a dinosaur from the Powerpoint print-out days.

 When your new remote employee has gone through your excellent virtual onboarding course, it's time to set up the meet and greets.
 During the new hire's first week, make sure you set up introductions with your team and other stakeholders around the business.

 One thing to note is not to put in back-to-back meetings because you need to understand that your new hire will probably find it overwhelming and exhausting.
 Try giving a good 15 minutes before each session, followed by a few hours to digest everything they have learned.
 Remember, starting a new job isn't easy!

 How personalized is the company when it comes to nailing company culture?
 Do you send out snacks to your remote employees?
 Do you have any perks that your new employees need to be aware of, such as Friday afternoon drinks or wellness days etc?